kodakodapa/kodakodapa.github.io/_posts/2025-10-24-welcome-to-my-blog.md

 Here I inted to post writings every once in a while, mainly as a tool for my own learning, about tech and working in/with tech.
 I don't expect anyone to read it except the occasional CV evaluator (hi!).

-This blog is powered by [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
-The color scheme uses the popular Solarized Light.

 ## What's Next?